stasyanko/monnblanc-principles/README.md

 # MONBLANC principles for OOP

+Modern OOP is actually not what it was meant to be.
+Let's call it "mainstream OOP".
+There are lots of problems in that.
+The main of them are:
+- getters/setters (it breaks encapsulation very hard)
+- static methods
+- mutable objects

+You will see later why these are problems.
+To understand what OOP is, let's define what an object is.
+Let's ask Alan Kay, one of the founders of OOP, what an object is:
+> I thought of objects being like biological cells and/or individual computers on a network, only able to communicate with messages
+So, the central idea of OOP is messaging.

 The purposes of MONBLANC principles are:
 - be simple to understand
 - be precise and straightforward